-The Department of Education and Training has pre-purchased allied health support through local providers across Victoria.
-Providers for the 2019 roll-out regions (and local government areas) are:
+The Department of Education and Training has pre-purchased allied health support from local providers across Victoria.
+Providers for 2021 (by local government area) are:

 Mallee (Buloke Shire, Gannawarra Shire, Mildura Rural City and Swan Hill Rural City): Sunraysia Community Health Services